dezlidezlidezli/LP88-zmk-config/README.md

-# chocTKLfirmware
+# LP88 ZMK Config
-Customise your ChocTKL layout and more by forking this repository and following the guide!
+Customise your LP88 layout by forking this repository and following the guide!